6 Helpful Items to Keep in Your Car in Case of an Accident

 Having a car wreck at night can be scary and dangerous.
 If you ever have an accident after sundown, make sure you not only have a flashlight but also road flares available for use.

-The flashlight is a useful tool in case you have to survey the damage to your vehicle without the benefit of having the sun overhead.
+A flashlight is a useful tool in case you have to survey the damage to your vehicle without the benefit of having the sun overhead.
 Without being able to illuminate your vehicle with the flashlight, you may overlook damages and not recognize problems with your vehicle until it is too late.

 The road flares are an important safety feature when it comes to nighttime accidents.
 The first benefit of having the flares is that they can help emergency crews and policemen find out exactly where you are located.
 Another positive use of flares is to put them around your disabled vehicle in order to prevent other cars from running into it and causing more damage or injury.